 Indoor vs Outdoor

-Although many chargers are designed for both indoor and outdoor use, some can only be used inside.
+Although many chargers are for both indoor and outdoor use, some are for indoor charging only.
 If you need to install your charging station outside, choose a model which is rated for outdoor use.

 Portable or Permanent

-Some chargers only plug into an outlet, while others are installed onto a wall.
+Some chargers only plug into an outlet, others are installed onto a wall.

 Level 2 chargers can deliver between 15- and 80-Amps.
-The higher the amperage, the faster your car will be charged
+The higher the amperage, the faster your car charges.

 Some chargers connect to the internet so you can use your smartphone to start, stop, and monitor charging.